nealie/wibble/README.md

 An Object has a `_parent` slot.
 This is used for slot lookup when looking up a slot that does not exist within the Object.

+An Object (or more likely it's parent) also has a `_call` slot, which is called whenever an Object is referenced.
+Object itself defines this as pushing itself onto the stack and this behaviour is inherited by most other more specialised objects.
+Proc's however refer to themselves.

 There are two special Objects:

 - `global` - This contains all of the base Objects.